 If truckers were paid like other employees, either with an hourly rate or a salary, then hours of service wouldn't be a problem for them.
 However, carrier employees aren't paid that way—they're paid by the mile.
 That means no matter how long a driver has been hauling loads through city streets or open highways, they're paid according to the incredibly fickle, inconsistent number of miles they drove.
 If there's a traffic jam, well, that's money a driver will never see.
 If they need rig maintenance, tough luck.
 If they're running behind, they'll skip the brake check (just this once).
 Paying drivers by the mile motivates them to skip out on the critical duties of a big rig operator, focusing them on one thing only: getting from A to B.

 "What does that have to do with me?" you might ask.
-Because when drivers have a choice between obeying the law or making enough money to support their families, they'll make the choice any decent person would make: they support their families.
+Because when drivers have a choice between obeying the law or making enough money to support their families, many of them choose their families.
 That means falsifying logbooks (a practice the trucking industry condemns but has been accused of indirectly encouraging) and driving for longer and longer hours to make ends meet.
 Independent contractors don't fare much better—their livelihood depends on getting dispatchers to give them "good loads," i.e. routes that come with hundreds of miles of easy driving.
 Contractors who get "bad loads" can't refuse them or they'll lose the ability to get the good loads later on.
 So, they get stuck with trips that cause them to lose money, putting them in the same situation as carrier employees: driving for illegal hours to make ends meet.

 Thousands of Virtually Drunk Drivers on the Road

 Driving for longer hours than allowed isn't just a matter of legal nitpicking.
 Long hours create sleepy drivers, and sleepy drivers are wildly dangerous.
-At least 13 percent of truck crashes are caused by fatigue, although experts insist the actual percentage is higher.
-As many as 1 in 4 truck crashes occurred after a driver had been working for 17 hours or longer.
-The 17 hours figure is consistent with findings from the National Sleep Foundation, who report that being awake for 18 hours makes you drive like your blood alcohol content is at .05.
+According to the Large Truck Crash Causation Study, at least 13 percent of truck crashes involve fatigued drivers, although experts insist the actual percentage is higher.
+One study done by AAA found that drowsy driving plays a role in eight times as many accidents as federal agencies estimate.
+The National Sleep Foundation reports that being awake for 18 hours makes you drive like your blood alcohol content is at .05.
 Being awake for a full 24 hours makes you drive as though your BAC is at .10—essentially making you a drunk driver.

 The semi truck accident we mentioned earlier?
 The driver was in the middle of a 37-hour drive, an ordeal that's more common in the trucking profession than you might hope.
 When drivers feel compelled to drive for days without rest, there's something wrong with the industry.